Patrycja-dz/Single-page-design-portfolio/README.md

 ## Overview

-This project provided me with invaluable insights into the intricacies of creating user-centric galleries while upholding accessibility standards.
-Through the integration of Swiper and the incorporation of custom animations, I have not only expanded my technical skill set but also enriched the overall usability and appeal of the project.
+This project provided me with invaluable insights into the intricacies of creating user-centric galleries.
+Through the incorporation of custom animations, I have not only expanded my technical skill set but also enriched the overall usability and appeal of the project.
 I introduced several bespoke animations to imbue the project with a dynamic and visually appealing flair.
 These animations not only enhance the aesthetic appeal but also contribute to a more engaging user experience.

 ### The challenge